Programs : Brochure

 Learning goals include:

 The Italian language component of LSJ in Rome is designed to help students navigate service-oriented situations in Rome (how to order food, for instance).
-The Italian language class is also lends the group a daily opportunity to touch base about upcoming extra lectures, site visits, excursions, and cooking-lesson or grocery-shopping excursions.
-It's a chance to remind students how to dress for site visits, what to say and do to demonstrate appreciation after visits with local experts (etiquette), etc.
+The Italian language class also provides a daily opportunity to touch base about upcoming extra lectures, site visits, excursions, and cooking-lesson or grocery-shopping excursions.
+It's a chance to remind students how to dress for site visits, what to say and do to during and after site visits with local experts (etiquette), etc.

 Learning goals include: